 It has many moral, ethical, religious aspects.

-We had not devoted any resources to cover this topic prior to the time that the "Obamacare" health care reform bill was passed by Congress in late 2010-MAR.
-But with the passage of bill and its signing into law on 2010-MAR-24, this topic has become of major importance.
+This web site's authors had not devoted significant resources to cover this topic prior to the time that the "Obamacare" health care reform bill was passed by Congress in late 2010-MAR.
+But since the passage of that bill by Congress, and its signing into law on 2010-MAR-24, there has been growing interest this topic.

-On 2012-JUN-28, the U.S. Supreme Court found the Affordable Care Act (ACA) to be constitutional by the usual 5 to 4 vote.
-Justice Roberts sided with the moderate/liberal wing of the court and helped authorize the ruling; Justice Kennedy, who is often unpredictable, sided with the strict constructionists and was part of the minority.
+On 2012-JUN-28, the U.S. Supreme Court found the Affordable Care Act (ACA) to be constitutional by its usual 5 to 4 vote.
+Justice Roberts, a conservative Justice, sided with the moderate/liberal wing of the court and helped authorize the ruling; Justice Kennedy, who is often unpredictable, sided with the strict constructionists and was part of the minority.

-During 2017-MAR, at the time of the seventh anniversary of the passage of the Affordable Care Act, President Trump and Speaker of the House Paul Ryan and many Republicans attempted to repeal Obamacare and replace it with their own American Health Care Act (AHCA).
+During 2017-MAR, at the time of the seventh anniversary of the passage of the Affordable Care Act, President Trump, Speaker of the House Paul Ryan, and many Republicans attempted to repeal Obamacare and replace it with their own American Health Care Act (AHCA).
 Public support for the new bill was under 20%, largely because it would cause so many millions of people to lose their healthcare access.
 Republicans in the House were unable to scrape up enough votes to pass the bill.
 Every Democrat was prepared to vote against the AHCA.

-The bill was later extensively modified and very narrowly passed by the House in spite of every Democrat voting against the bill.
-As of 2017-MAY it was in the Senate where failed to be approved.
+The bill was later extensively modified and very narrowly passed by the House in spite of every Democrat having voted against the bill.
+By 2017-MAY it was in the Senate where it died.

 During late 2017-SEP, still another attempt was made to repeal Obamacare and pass a replacement bill.
-The Senate is under pressure to pass the bill by the end of September.
+The Senate was under pressure to pass the bill by the end of September.
 On OCT-01, the Senate would have to vote 60 votes or more -- instead of 50 -- in favor of the bill in order to pass it.
 This is hopelessly unreachable.
 An article by NPR titled: "Latest GOP Effort To Replace Obamacare Could End Health Care For Millions," says it all!